 Where to Register a Company in Nepal?

 In Nepal, the primary authority responsible for company registration is the Office of the Company Registrar (OCR).
 The OCR is located in Kathmandu, the capital city of Nepal.
-However, to make the process more accessible, the government has established branch offices in other major cities across the country.
+However, to make the company registration process in nepal more accessible, the government has established branch offices in other major cities across the country.

 What Laws Govern Company Registration in Nepal?